ImmortalX1/windows-essential-scripts/README.md

 - 📎 Notes and requirements
 - 🖥️ Example output (if available)

-The `script-menu.ps1` script menu automatically displays the documentation before running any script.
+The [script-menu](script-menu.ps1) automatically displays the documentation before running any script.

 ### ▶️ Step 3: Run a Script

-If you cloned the repo manually, navigate to the `scripts/` folder:
+If you cloned the repo manually, navigate to the [scripts](scripts/) folder:

 `cd scripts`
 `.\your-script-name.ps1`